Reinforcement Learning from Human Feedback (RLHF)

 \[y_b= \text{Entropy measures the number of microscopic configurations compatible with a macroscopic state.}\]Both responses are related to the prompt.
 But many humans would prefer $y_b$, because it is more precise and more informative.
 The SFT objective does not naturally express this comparison.
 It can increase the probability of a demonstrated answer, but it does not directly say:

 \[y_b \succ y_a.\]This is the motivation for reinforcement learning from human feedback, usually abbreviated as RLHF.
 The goal is no longer only to imitate demonstrations.
 The goal is to use human preferences to improve the model policy.
+In this post, we focus on the classical RLHF pipeline: preference data, reward modeling, and policy optimization with a KL penalty.

 Preference data